mkstayalive/next-transpile-modules/README.md

 - Supports transpilation of all extensions supported by Next.js: `.js`, `.jsx`, `.ts`, `.tsx`, `.mjs`, `.css`, `.scss` and `.sass`
 - Enable hot-reloading on local packages
+- Enable global and local CSS loading from local/npm packages
 - Most setups should work out of the box (npm, yarn, pnpm, ...)

 ## What problems does it solve?